News & Stories FAQs

 Can we link with a community that we support through Opportunity?

 Opportunity provides a range of reporting on its programs in order to keep all supporters up-to-date with the communities that we serve.
-This includes detailed reports, Magazines, Annual Reviews, videos, events and so on.
+This includes detailed reports, Agency magazine, Annual Review, videos, events and so on.

 Apart from these opportunities, direct contact between Opportunity supporters and individual loan recipients is not encouraged for a number of reasons: